singhshalinis/multiuser-blog/readme.md

 Below is a brief description of the folders/files that have been used for this application.
 1.  css - main.css contains all styling for the website. responsive.css contains media queries which has been created for organizing the styles but can be completely merged into main.css.

-2.  fonts - The website uses "OpenSans-CondLight" and so all font related files are here.
+2.  fonts (folder) - The website uses "OpenSans-CondLight" and so all font related files are here.

-3.  images - Contains all images used by the website.
+3.  images (folder) - Contains all images used by the website.

-4.  templates - Contains all Jinja templates.
+4.  templates (folder) - Contains all Jinja templates.

 5.  app.yaml - Contains app configuration for deployment on Google App Engine.

-6.  blog.py - The monolithic python file which contains all logic and powers the website.
+6.  blog.py - The python file which receives requests and lists all handlers.

 7.  readme.md - It's me!

+8. handlers (a folder) - All web request handling code written in Python.

+9. models (a folder) - All models for the datastore.

 How to get started